 - Duralex Picardie glass 22cl (enhances the acidity)

 My recipe is always 12g of coffee for 200g of water with 5 pours at a precise timing.
+Usually my water temperature is around 91°C (but it depends on the coffee).
 I am looking for an extraction time of 3 minutes-3 minutes 15.
 I rinse my filter first with about 100g of water.
 I put the coffee in the filter, then I put 30g of water for the bloom, then I reach 70g at 30s, 110g at 1min, 160g at 1min30, finally 200g at 2min.
 I put a lot of agitation with the flow of the kettle.
 Each pour is quite fast and lasts for around 3-4 seconds.
 I also do big spirals on the horizontal axis, until I reach the limits of the coffee bed, so I can really avoid having a big hole at the end.
 I remove the dripper 10 secondes after all the water has disappeared from the upper part of the coffee bed.
 That’s it !

 For the French speakers, I did a funny video with Moka dance showing in action this recipe.